BodenmillerGroup/steinbock/docs/cli/classification.md

 In above list, the default destination file/directory paths are shown in brackets.

 !!! note "Ilastik image data"
     All generated image data will be saved in *steinbock* Ilastik HDF5 format (undocumented).
 If an `ilastik` column is present in the *steinbock* panel file, only channels enabled in that column will be included in the images.
 In addition, the mean of all channels will be prepended to the images as an additional channel, unless `--no-mean` is specified.

+    Furthermore, all generated image data is scaled two-fold in x and y, unless specified otherwise using the `--scale` command-line option.
+This helps with more accurately identifying cell borders in images of relatively low resolution (e.g., Imaging Mass Cytometry).
+In applications with higher resolution (e.g., sequential immunofluorescence), it is recommended to not scale the image data, i.e., specify `--scale 1`.

 ### Training the classifier